DCT

 VI.
 Other Allegations

-• Indirect Infringement: The complaint alleges both induced infringement and contributory infringement (Compl. ¶51).
-The inducement allegation is based on the assertion that Aurobindo's approved labeling and marketing actively instruct physicians and patients to use the product in an infringing manner (Compl. ¶52).
-The contributory infringement allegation is based on the assertion that Aurobindo's product is especially made for an infringing use, is a material part of the invention, and is not a staple article suitable for substantial noninfringing use (Compl. ¶50).
+• Indirect Infringement: The core of the complaint is indirect infringement.
+It alleges that Aurobindo induces infringement by marketing its product with a label that instructs physicians and patients to practice the patented method (Compl. ¶52).
+The complaint also alleges contributory infringement, stating that Aurobindo’s product is especially made for an infringing use, is a material part of the invention, and is not a staple article suitable for substantial noninfringing use (Compl. ¶50).

 VII.
 Analyst’s Conclusion: Key Questions for the Case

-• A key question for damages will be one of willfulness: Given the documented history of prior litigation and settlement involving the parties and the asserted patent, did Aurobindo's decision to launch its generic product constitute objective recklessness, potentially exposing it to enhanced damages?
+3. A key question regarding damages and potential enhancement will be one of culpability: given the history of a prior settled lawsuit over the same patent, does Aurobindo's decision to launch its generic product constitute objective recklessness sufficient to support a finding of willful infringement?